ClaudiaECarroll/Intro_to_Python/homework_lesson_1.md

 **Homework: Lesson One**

+1. Finish Exercise 2 (if we did not complete it in class)

+Create a program that asks you how many years you have been at Wash U, and what department you work in.
+Run the program from the command line.
+The output should be “Congratulations on working at the X department at Wash U for Y years”.

-1. Finish xercise 3 (if you did not complete it in class) ​
+3. Finish Exercise 3 (if we did not complete it in class) ​

 In your text editor, write a program takes in a list of departments at Wash U, sorts them in alphabetical order and outputs the following statement: “X and Y are two departments at Wash U”, where X and Y are the second and third departments alphabetically.
 Run the program from the command line. ​

-We will review the solution at the beginning of class on Wednesday.
+We will review the solutions at the beginning of class on Wednesday.

-2. Install anaconda, visual studio code and Jupyter Notebook:
+3. Install anaconda, visual studio code and Jupyter Notebook:

 **Linux**